Peter F. Krogh: Krogh Scholars

 The Krogh Scholars program is an honors international affairs program in the Edmund A. Walsh School of Foreign Service named in honor of Dean Krogh.
 Students are selected for the program based on intellectual and leadership potential and are required to complete an academically rigorous semester seminar and produce an honors quality thesis.
 Alumni of the Krogh Scholars program have gone on to serve in elite positions in international business, law, national security, journalism, and academia.

 Dean Peter Krogh Foreign Affairs Digital Archives

-Between 1981 and 2005, Peter Krogh moderated 270 half-hour PBS television programs spread across three television series, including American Interests, World Beat, and Great Decisions.
+Between 1981 and 2005, Peter Krogh moderated 270 half-hour PBS television programs spread across three television series—American Interests, World Beat, and Great Decisions.
 In each episode, he interviewed experts, leaders, and other notable individuals about relevant topics of the time.
 Noteworthy individuals interviewed include Madeleine Albright, Bill Clinton, Jesse Jackson, King Hussein, and many others.

-Major Topics/Themes
+Major topics/themes

-The Digital Archives cover a wide range of topics relating to foreign affairs ranging in date from the late 20th century to the early 21st century, including the Cold War, Terrorism, International Diplomacy, Energy, Human Rights, Immigration, Conflict Resolution, Democracy, Defense and National Security, Environment, Technology, United States Role in the World, and several others.
+The Digital Archives cover a wide range of topics relating to foreign affairs ranging in date from the late 20th century to the early 21st century, including the Cold War, Terrorism, International Diplomacy, Energy, Human Rights, Immigration, Conflict Resolution, Democracy, Defense and National Security, Environment, Technology, United States' Role in the World, and several others.